Skasselbard/NixOS-K3s-Cluster/README.md

   - All K3s-servers run the same NixOs version
   - All K3s-agents run the same Kubernetes image
 - The data on the installation medium is disposable and can be overwritten
+- ? there is a `hardware-configuration.nix` in `/etc/nixos/` whenn applying the hive configuration.?
+- The iso for the generated installation medium comes with an installation script.
+  If a disk serial number is given the script partitions a drive with the given serial resulting in a partition labeled "nixos".
+  With our without running the partitioning script, the installation script will then configure nixos to use a root (and boot) partition (according to the mbr/efi setting) for the initial installation.

 No data folders are mounted for the containers.
 Deleting the Container deletes all Kubernetes data on the host.